A new construction of CAT(0) cube complexes: Coupled link cube complexes

 \subsection{Homological dimension}

-In this subsection we will introduce some tools to compute the $\ZZ_2$\=/(co)homological dimension of cube complexes with coupled links in terms of the homology groups of the defining simplicial complexes.
+In this subsection we will introduce some tools to compute the $\ZZ_2$\=/(co)homological dimension of coupled link cube complexes in terms of the homology groups of the defining simplicial complexes.